 There’s a lot of hype around exogenous ketones.
 And while they can’t burn off your fat for you, they can help ease you into ketosis with less Keto headaches and other symptoms.
 If you want to give them a try, then check out our post about exogenous ketones (the good and the bad) here.

 Bone broth is nature’s perfect Keto drink!
 It’s filled with electrolytes, healthy fats, and of course water.

 Now, if you read Keto forums, then many people suggest diluting a bouillon cube in water and drinking that to boost your electrolytes.
 But if you’ve ever looked at the ingredients in bouillon cubes, you’ll probably think twice about using them again (they read like a nutrition nightmare regardless of what diet you’re on)!

 So, my suggestion is to make your own bone broth and add salt and spices to it.

 Here’s a simple recipe you can follow for making bone broth in the slow cooker.
 And just keep the slow cooker going so you can have continuous access to bone broth.
-Not only is bone broth super nutritious, but it also provides more fat, more calories, more salt, and more water to your diet.
-(Yep, that hits up 4 out of the 6 tricks for curing keto flu.)

 If you’re averse to making bone broth, you can also purchase chicken broth (like this one) that has pretty clean ingredients or in many parts of the US, you can also purchase ready-made bone broth (check out this website for purchasing bone broth).